hamzahshabbir96/Graph-neural-network-for-prediction-od-critical-temperature-of-superconductor/README.md

 between model features and superconductivity.
 This was accomplished by segmenting the database into separate groups for a more in-depth analysis of the attributes.
 ![Image](pictures/mainpic.png)
+## Scope of this thesis can be summarized as follows:
+- Creation of database for superconductor and method to make it more suitable for machine learning models.
+- Superconductor classification based on critical temperature and superconductor theories.
+- Feature study to find correlation between different physical and chemical features of element and their impact on critical temperature of superconductors.
+- Comparison of the effectiveness, computation, and capacity of several machine learning regression models to forecast the critical temperature of even complex superconductors, as well as exploration and optimization of these models to increase prediction accuracy.
+- Conceptualization of GNN and application to predict Tc of superconductor.